oluwaferanmidawuda/port-folio/README.md

 # Welcome to My Portfolio! 👋

-Hi, I'm **Oluwaferanmi Dawuda** (0LA-X).
+Hi, I'm **Oluwaferanmi Dawuda**.
 This is my portfolio repository showcasing my projects, skills, and contributions.

 ## 🚀 About Me
 - 🔭 I’m currently working on **exciting projects**.